MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-version-limits.md

 By default, Organization level settings define the Version history limits that are applied to all new document libraries created in a site.
 However, to meet specific content needs, admins can choose to set distinct **Version history limits** on individual sites.
 This way, users can break the inheritance from organization limits on an individual site.

-**Version history limits** for an individaul site can be managed in the following ways:
+**Version history limits** for an individual site can be managed in the following ways:

 | Version history limits option | Description |
 |:-----|:-----|